 Both of them are unsure of the future – but they’re clear on not breaking existing relationships to make new ones.
 Both have children, and would strongly like to protect them.
 Sarthak confesses, “I want to limit our physical interaction to avoid emotional breakdowns later.
 I know that Aditi has no connection with her husband, but this is still a slippery slope.”

 But for now, they’re clear they cannot stop seeing each other.
 They love each other, have loved each other for decades, and don’t know what else to do.
 It’s why people always wonder whether affairs are ever good?
 It’s not all black and white, that’s for sure.
 They are definitely excruciatingly painful for the people who are cheated on but what if someone is feeling trapped in an unhappy marriage and this is the only way they can be happy?

 Aditi still says, “I cheated on my husband and don’t regret it.
 Sarthak is the love of my life and that is the only answer I have when asked why don’t I feel bad for cheating on my husband.
 My husband will never give me what Sarthak gives me.”

 Given that this kind of bond is what we all dream of, do judgement and moral stances have any place?
 Sarthak and Aditi don’t know, and don’t care.

 Extramarital affairs can last from two days to two years to two decades to an entire lifetime.
 It is very situational and depends on who you fall in love with.
 Is it just a short escapade or have you found the love of your life outside your marriage?
 Either way, there is no fixed time period for extramarital affairs.

 Yes, it can.
-Lifelong extramarital affairs, cheating with an ex or even micro cheating can completely destroy a marriage that you are in.
-It can make your spouse feel, small and insignificant and develop self esteem issues or anger towards you that could lead in divorce or separation.
+Lifelong extramarital affairs, cheating with an ex or even micro cheating can completely destroy a marriage.
+It can make your spouse feel small and insignificant, and develop self esteem issues or anger towards you that could lead in divorce or separation.